 When guests are coming to town and festivities are planned, it’s important to remember that your dog needs special attention to make his holiday enjoyable and hazard-free.
 Keep it safe and make it fun for your dog this Thanksgiving with these dos and don’t for pet parents.

 In just a few days your home will be filled with family and food.
-Holidays are very hectic, and they can be extremely stressful for pets.
-Of course you'll want to focus on your guests, but you can't forget about your pup and his needs.
+You’ll be watching a Thanksgiving Dog Show, having a meal with your family and making some homemade Thanksgiving treats for your dogs.
+But, Holidays can also be very hectic, and they can be extremely stressful for pets.
+Of course you’ll want to focus on your guests, but you can’t forget about your pup and his needs.

 You may even be traveling with your dog for the holiday, which can lead to a whole other list of safety concerns.
 No matter how you’re celebrating this Thanksgiving, be sure you’re paying just as much attention to your Fido as you do every other day of the year.

 IMPORTANT READ: Thanksgiving Safety Tips for Pet Owners

 Thanksgiving with Dogs: Here are 20 Dos and Don’ts for Pet Parents

 DO supervise children at all times with your dog.
 While your nieces and nephews may be delighted with your pet and are trying hard to be gentle, many of them (especially those who are less familiar with pets, and your dog in particular) may be unintentionally rough or handle your dog in a way that bothers him.
 For everyone’s safety and comfort, make sure that your dog isn’t left unsupervised with children.

 DON’T expect more of your dog than he can handle.
 For a dog who’s used to spending a significant amount of time alone, or just with your family, it may be overwhelming to find himself in a room full of chattering relatives and active children.
 Find time to let him be alone if you possibly can so that he doesn’t panic.